spencer-shadley/Resume/README.md

 ### Employers

-Please see Resume.pdf or Resume.docx for the latest version of my resume
+Please see [SpencerShadleyResume.pdf](SpencerShadleyResume.pdf) or [SpencerShadleyResume.docx](SpencerShadleyResume.docx) for the latest version of my resume

 ### Issues

-If you experience issues with the word files incorrectly rendering please disable "Protected View" or use Resume.pdf
+If you experience issues with the word files incorrectly rendering please disable "Protected View" or open [SpencerShadleyResume.pdf](SpencerShadleyResume.pdf)

 ### More About Me